gongzix/Lite-Mind/README.md

 python fmri2nsd.py --subject subj01
 ```

-3. Extraction of features for the corresponding COCO images (You can also choose to extract features at training time for data enhancement).
+3. Extraction of features for the corresponding COCO images (Features can also be extracted at training time for data augmentation).
 ```python
 python img2feat.py --subject subj01 --device 0 --nsddir ./nsd --savedir <your image feature save path>
 ```